 We all love being outdoors during the fall months, but all those changing colors and mild temperatures can impact our health.
-Fall allergens are at their peak between 5 and 10 a.m., and can be a major problem on windy days.
-If you need to be outside at that time and can’t avoid windy days, try wearing a facemask or other breathing filter.
+Fall allergens are at their peak between 5 and 10 a.m. and can be a major problem on windy days.
+If you need to be outside during that time and can’t avoid windy days, try wearing a face mask or other breathing filter.

 Lingering warm weather can also impact your breathing, as it allows mold and pollen to survive and spread.
 Allergens don’t completely clear out until the first freeze of the year.

 Raking the yard can seem like an endless task, and it’s even worse for those who suffer from fall allergies.
 Leaves can hold onto allergens that then get lifted into the air during raking, which makes it easy for you to breathe them in.
 A simple fix is to hire a landscaping service or find someone in your neighborhood who will take care of the raking for you.
 Old leaves in your gutters can be an issue too—especially when it comes to mold—so have them cleaned out regularly.